kiboschool/course-intro-to-data-science/src/lessons/intro-to-data/ds-tools.md

 # Data Science Tools
 As previously stated, data scientist use different combination of tools on a daily basis to capture, organize, manipulate, analyze, visualize,a and communicate their findings.
 In this section, we are going to explore the most popular popular tools used by data scienctist.
-In this lesson, we'll be focus on 3 tools as listed below, however, other tools will be explore as we progress with the course.
+In this lesson, we'll be focus on some tools as listed below, however, other tools will be explored as we progress with the course.

 <aside>